New Lab interpretation Published May 15, 2026

 Common questions

-Can drinking too much water make BUN low?
+Can drinking too much water cause a low BUN?

 What is the difference between BUN and creatinine?